-Most pop tart recipes have you cut little rectangles out, and then fill and paste them together, but I prefer filling them in one big sheet and then cutting them apart, kind of like ravioli.
+Most pop tart recipes have you cut little rectangles out, and then fill and paste them together.
+But I prefer filling them in one big sheet and then cutting them apart, kind of like ravioli.
 This gives them a much neater look, because the halves are cut together instead of fitting together later.

-I’ve included instructions in the recipe, but it’s a little more technically difficult than making them individually, so if you’re not used to working with pastry, you could just make them individually instead, and they’ll still turn out wonderfully.
+I’ve included instructions in the recipe, but it’s a little more technically difficult than making them individually.
+So if you’re not used to working with pastry, you could just make them individually instead, and they’ll still turn out wonderfully.

-how to crimp them
+how to crimp pop tarts

 The crimping style I chose reminds me of Rabel Betshmuel’s series of Assyrian patterns, but you can totally crimp them however you’d like.
-But if you want to recreate this look, here’s how: after sealing the edges with a little bit of water, take a fork and press it into the four corners on a diagonal.
+But if you want to recreate this look, here’s how: After sealing the edges with a little bit of water, take a fork and press it into the four corners on a diagonal.
 Then go back and crimp the sides, without overlapping with the corners too much (just a little).

 making these pop tarts gluten free